Brian Cox (actor): 2000–2005: Franchise films

-In 2003, he played Tobias in The Reckoning, a murder mystery drama set in the medieval period.
-He also played the villain William Stryker in X2: X-Men United and Captain Oakes in the direct-to-video crime thriller Sin.
-In 2004, Cox played an alternate, villainous version of King Agamemnon opposite Brad Pitt in Troy.
+In 2003, he played the villain William Stryker in X2: X-Men United and Captain Oakes in the direct-to-video crime thriller Sin.
+In 2004, he played Tobias in The Reckoning, a murder mystery drama set in the medieval period.
+Also in 2004, Cox played an alternate, villainous version of King Agamemnon opposite Brad Pitt in Troy.
 He also reprised his role as Ward Abbott in The Bourne Supremacy, the second instalment of the Bourne franchise.
 In the short film Get the Picture, he played Harry Sondheim, a journalist who doubts the guilt of four suspected terrorists.
 He portrayed King Lear in episode 4 of season 6 of French and Saunders, BBC's sketch comedy series as satire to popular culture.
 He was honoured at the 2004 BAFTA Scotland Awards with an Outstanding Achievement Award, and at the 2004 Great Scot Awards with a Lifetime Achievement Award.

 In 2005, Cox starred as Robert Smith in Blue/Orange, a BBC film adaptation of Joe Penhall's play exploring race, mental illness, and modern British life.
 He played Alec Hewett, patriarch of the wealthy family in Woody Allen's psychological thriller Match Point.
 He also played Rachel McAdams' father Joe Reisert in Red Eye.
 In the biographical drama The Strange Case of Sherlock Holmes & Arthur Conan Doyle, he portrayed Doyle's mentor Dr. Joseph Bell.
 The television film explored how Doyle created Holmes and how he applied Bell's techniques in his novels.
 In the sports comedy The Ringer, he played Gary Barker who suggests to his nephew to enter and fix a Special Olympics to solve their financial woes.

-2006–2010: Continued success
+2006–2010

 In 2006, Cox played Dr Hunt in A Woman in Winter which explores the nature of obsessive love.
 In The Flying Scotsman, based on the life of Scottish amateur cyclist Graeme Obree, he portrayed Douglas Baxter, a boatyard owner and minister who befriends the atheist cyclist.
 He appeared as Jack Langrishe in the HBO series Deadwood.
 In ITV's The Outsiders, he played Gabriel, the head of the spy agency.
 In the comedy drama Running with Scissors, based on Augusten Burroughs' best-selling memoir about his childhood, he portrayed Dr Finch, the psychiatrist of Burroughs's mother and patriarch of an eccentric family with whom Burrough was sent to live.

 In 2007, Cox portrayed prominent US lawyer Melvin Belli in David Fincher's mystery thriller Zodiac, based on Robert Graysmith's book which follows the manhunt for the Zodiac Killer.
 He also played old Angus in the fantasy drama The Water Horse, Mr Kreeg in the anthology horror Trick 'r Treat, Daniel Tennant in Shoot on Sight based on Operation Kratos, and Drosselmeyer in The Secret of the Nutcracker.